 The ASSISTANCE INFORMATION DATA frame may include the UL Delay or/and DL Delay measured by the corresponding node.
 The node hosting the NR PDCP entity may take this information into account to calculate the whole UL or/and DL delay of RAN.

 The ASSISTANCE INFORMATION DATA frame may include UL Congestion Information and/or DL Congestion information measured by the corresponding node.
-The node hosting the NR PDCP entity shall, if supported, take this information into account to perform ECN marking in the NG-RAN node, or to further send it to the UPF for ECN marking or information exposure as specified in TS 23.501 [8].
+The node hosting the NR PDCP entity shall, if supported, take this information into account to perform ECN marking in the NG-RAN node, or take this information into account when sends the UL Congestion Information and/or DL Congestion information to the UPF for ECN marking or information exposure as specified in TS 23.501 [8].

 Figure 5.4.3.1-1: Successful Transfer of Assistance Information